Subspace Rhapsody: Critical response

-The review aggregator website Rotten Tomatoes reported that 100% of 9 critics reviews for the episode were positive and the average rating was 9.8 out of 10.
+On review aggregator website Rotten Tomatoes, 100% of 9 critics reviews for the episode were positive and the average of rated reviews was 9.8 out of 10.

 Wilson Chapman of IndieWire praised "Subspace Rhapsody" as the best musical episode since "Once More, with Feeling", specifically because, like that episode, it used its songs to reveal the characters' inner truths and efficiently progress all of the season's arcs and subplots.
 James Whitbrook at Gizmodo called it a "glorious triumph", deeming it to be a good musical and a good episode of Star Trek.
 He said it was bold for the creative team to resolve the season's main character arcs in what could be seen as a silly episode, and even more bold to not give happy endings to those subplots.
 Writing for Vulture, Sophie Brookover gave the episode five stars out of five and said the writers "did not have to go so hard" in creating a musical that also had an "elegant weave" of character arcs and thematic threads.
 Rob Owen, writing for the Pittsburgh Tribune-Review, said Strange New Worlds was the ideal choice out of the modern Star Trek series to get a musical episode due to its flexibility, and because of its established connections between the crew.
 Graeme Virtue at The Guardian called the episode "slightly cheesy [and] very self-indulgent... but it is also heartfelt, in keeping with the show's unfashionably optimistic outlook".
 Lacy Baugher also said the episode was "silly, heartfelt, and perhaps the most fun the show's ever been" and praised the creative team for using the musical format to explore the season's character arcs.
 She gave it four-and-a-half stars out of five for Den of Geek.
 Musical fan Ashley Lee and Star Trek fan Robert Lloyd discussed the episode for the Los Angeles Times and had positive thoughts.
 Lloyd felt the musical episode fit with the series' sensibilities and was "no more nonsensical" than other Star Trek episodes, and he also thought it was appropriate for a season with multiple romance subplots.
 Lee praised the work of Polce and Hanley, and was won over by the strength of the romances and subplots, particularly La'An's storyline and her song "How Would That Feel".